unioslo/tsd-api-docs/api-requirements.md

 - Required

-  - GET all patients WHERE surveyID = X returns
+  - GET all patients WHERE survey_name = X
+    returns
     ```json
     [